alphyk/few/readme.md

 Criticism
 ------------------------------------------------------------------------------------------------------------------------
-Even though everything worked according to plan, I would still improve it if I had another chance, however everything went according to what I expected it to be.
-Some elements would have been easier if done with JQuery and Bootstrap but most of it did go according to plan.
+Even though everything worked according to plan, I would still improve it if I had another chance.
+Some elements would have been easier if done with JQuery and Bootstrap but most of the functions worked just fine.

 # Tools used
  VS Code